 The Star Wars is without-a-doubt one of the most popular franchises ever created on T.V with millions of hardcore fans all over the globe.
 I am proudly one of them and guess you are one too.
 The journey of games based on Star Wars Universe began in 1983 with the arrival of scrolling shooter Star Wars: The Empire Strikes for Atari 2600.

-Since then, many remarkable games have been created enacting memorable sequences from the Star Wars movies and extended timelines.
-Just like movies, some of these are also lover more than the others.
+Since then, many remarkable games have been created, enacting memorable sequences from the Star Wars movies and extended timelines.
+Just like movies, some of these are admired more than the others.
 So, which Star Wars based games are worth playing?
 Let’s find out.
 Below is a list of the 12 best and most popular Star Wars games ever created.

 12. The Bounty hunter

 Platform: PlayStation 2,3,4, GameCube

-If someone wants to make a list of some of the most fan-favorite characters in the Star Wars universe then Jango Fett would definitely be high up in that list.
-While most Star Wars themed games give you a choice between either a Jedi and a Sith, the Bounty Hunter is only such game that allows you to virtually live the life of the baddest, most ruthless bounty hunter Jango Fett.
+If someone wants to make a list of some of the most fan-favorite characters in the Star Wars universe, then Jango Fett would be high up in that list.
+While most Star Wars-themed games give you a choice between either a Jedi and a Sith, the Bounty Hunter is only such game that allows you to virtually live the life of the baddest, most ruthless bounty hunter Jango Fett.

 11. Star Wars: The Force Unleashed